 Types of Mortgages and Home Loans

 – A fixed mortgage is a mortgage with a fixed interest rate over the entire life of the loan.
-The monthly payments will not change throughout the entire mortgage time period..
-For example if you have a 40 year mortgage at 5% interest rate, in 39 years you will still be paying the same monthly payment.
-This option can be considered good for long term mortgages because of inflation and home value increasing.
+The monthly payments will not change throughout the entire mortgage time period.
+For example, if you have a 40-year mortgage at a 5% interest rate, in 39 years you will still be paying the same monthly payment.
+This option can be considered good for long-term mortgages because of inflation and home value increases.

-– An adjustable mortgage, or adjustable-rate mortgage, will have varying interest rates throughout it’s life.
-This option is often chosen to pay of a loan quicker in the short term.
-For example for a 20 year loan, you may pay 5% for 10 years and then 2% for the next 10 years, or vise-versa.
+– An adjustable mortgage, or adjustable-rate mortgage, will have varying interest rates throughout its life.
+This option is often chosen to pay off a loan quicker in the short term.
+For example for a 20-year loan, you may pay 5% for 10 years and then 2% for the next 10 years, or vice-versa.

 -The conventional mortgage is one that is not unsure or backed by the federal government.
 These loans typically are used for buyers that have significant down payments as banks will offer much lower interest rates with a larger down payment.